MaDmaX1337/TrinityCore-MASTER-DiscordBot/README.md

 Installation:

     - Edit "config.js" and insert all your information: token, usernames, passwords, ...
-    - Make sure your AzerothCore server has enabled SOAP.
+    - Make sure your TrinityCore server has enabled SOAP.

 Startup: